 My good friend and Pinterest Strategist Amy, uses this method in one her courses, and it has completely changed the way I approach it.
 You really get to feel like you know this person.

 I’ve created a template for you to use in Google Docs, so you just have to copy and save it, and you can start discovering who your dream client is today.
-Head over to the resource library to access it.
+Grab it below.